Dmytro Smolych: Career and notable productions

 From 1941–1955, he directed the National Opera of Ukraine (becoming its chief director in 1970).
 He directed the Chelyabinsk Opera and Ballet Theatre from 1955–1958, when he became the chief director of the Odesa Opera and Ballet Theatre.
 In 1962 he became art director of the Minsk Theatre, a post he held for seven years.
 In 1969 he became chief director at the Lviv Theatre of Opera and Ballet, holding the post for a year.
 From 1970 he was the chief director of the Ukrainian Opera and Ballet Theatre.

-Smolych's notable productions of operas include Taras Bulba by M. Lysenko, Yaroslav the Wise by H. Maiboroda, Macbeth by J. Verdi, Boris Godunov by M. Mussorgsky, Prince Igor by O. Borodin, The Queen of Spades by P. Tchaikovsky, In the Storm by T. Hryennikov, Absalom and Eteri by Paliashvili, and Huguenots by J. Meyerber, as well as Carmen by Georges Bizet (1947), Halka by Stanisław Moniuszko (1949), Bohdan Khmelnytskyi (1954) and Nazar Stodoly (1961) by Kostiantyn Dankevych, The Young Guard by Yuliy Meitus (1955), In the Steppes of Ukraine by Oscar Sandler (1962), and Don Carlos by Verdi (1970).
+Smolych's notable productions of operas include Taras Bulba by M. Lysenko, Yaroslav the Wise by H. Maiboroda, Macbeth by J. Verdi, Boris Godunov by M. Mussorgsky, Prince Igor by O. Borodin, The Queen of Spades by P. Tchaikovsky, In the Storm by T. Hryennikov, Absalom and Eteri by Paliashvili, and Huguenots by Meyerbeer, as well as Carmen by Georges Bizet (1947), Halka by Stanisław Moniuszko (1949), Bohdan Khmelnytskyi (1954) and Nazar Stodoly (1961) by Kostiantyn Dankevych, The Young Guard by Yuliy Meitus (1955), In the Steppes of Ukraine by Oscar Sandler (1962), and Don Carlos by Verdi (1970).